Howard Machtinger

-Howard Norton Machtinger (born April 26, 1946) is a former director of Carolina Teaching Fellows, a student teacher scholarship program at the University of North Carolina.
-He is an education and civil rights activist, a teacher, a forum leader, and a political commentator.
-Machtinger is a former member of Students For a Democratic Society and Weatherman.
+Howard Norton Machtinger (April 26, 1946–July 24, 2024) was a director of Carolina Teaching Fellows, a student teacher scholarship program at the University of North Carolina.
+He was an education and civil rights activist, a teacher, a forum leader, and a political commentator.
+In earlier life, Machtinger was a member of Students For a Democratic Society (SDS) and Weatherman.

 Early education and activism

 Howard ("Howie") Machtinger was born in the Bronx, New York, on April 23, 1946.
 He was born to "Harry" Herszla Machtinger and Yetta [Migden], who were Polish-Jewish immigrants.
 His siblings included Barbara, Evelyn and Leonard.
 Ted Gold was a cousin; his mother Ruth Migden was the sister of Yetta Migden.
 His uncle (on his mother's side) was economist Herbert E. Klarman.

 Machtinger earned his baccalaureate degree cum laude in Sociology and English from Columbia University, in 1966.
-While a student at Columbia, he attended the Russell Tribunal, where he heard U.S. army personnel describe torture, the use of napalm, and Agent Orange, an experience that contributed to his becoming an antiwar activist.
+While a student at Columbia, besides playing on the tennis team, he attended the Russell Tribunal, where he heard U.S. army personnel describe torture, the use of napalm, and Agent Orange, an experience that contributed to his becoming an antiwar activist.
 He became an active SDS member while he was a graduate student in sociology at the University of Chicago in 1968.
-Machtinger was a regional director of SDS from autumn of 1968 until the SDS Split and made contributions to New Left Notes, an SDS publication.
+Machtinger was a regional director of SDS from autumn of 1968 until the SDS split, and made contributions to New Left Notes, an SDS publication.
 He was part of a steering committee which took over the administration building at University of Chicago on January 30, 1969.
 During the takeover, 300 students occupied the university's administration building, protesting the non-renewal of Marlene Dixon's contract with the Sociology department.
 Students believed the department voted her out because she was a woman with politically radical views.